International Amateur Free Agency & Bonus Pool Money

 The 2021-22 signing period continues through Dec.
 15, 2022, and the 2022-23 signing period will run from Jan.
 15, 2023 to Dec.
 15, 2023.

-MLB and the MLB Players Association have until July 25, 2022, to agree to the implementation of an annual International Draft, which would be held for the first time in 2024.
-If the International Draft is not agreed to, the remaining international signing periods of the 2022-26 Collective Bargaining Agreement would continue to operate on a Jan.
-15 to Dec.
-15 schedule, under the previous system established in the 2017-21 CBA.
+MLB and the MLB Players Association did not agree by July 25, 2022, to implement an International Draft, which means that the international signing periods of the 2022-26 CBA run between Jan.
+15 and Dec.
+15 with the same parameters established in the 2017-21 CBA.

 Under the 2017-21 CBA, international amateurs are defined as follows:

-• Player is at least 16 years of age or will turn 16 years of age prior to Sept.
+• Players who are determined to be international must be at least 16 or will turn 16 years of age prior to Sept.
 1 of the current signing period.

 Any player meeting that criteria becomes eligible to sign a Minor League contract with a Major League organization for a signing bonus that fits within said team's allotted pool.
 Players that sign for a total bonus of $10,000 or less do not count against a team's allotted bonus pool.